bespinian/blog/content/posts/cloud-foundry-route-services.md

 ## Your First Route Service

-In this tutorial we will use a [user-provided service](https://docs.cloudfoundry.org/devguide/services/user-provided.html) to serve as a rate limiter for one (or more) of our applications.
+In this tutorial, we will use a [user-provided service](https://docs.cloudfoundry.org/devguide/services/user-provided.html) to serve as a rate limiter for one (or more) of our applications.
 User-provided services can also be used as route services.
 During the creation of a user-provided service, you can use the `-r` flag to set a URL to which the requests will be forwarded.
 We will then create an app (the actual rate limiter) which will be waiting for requests coming in at said URL.

 You can use any [Cloud Foundry provider](https://www.cloudfoundry.org/use/cloud-foundry-certified/) for this tutorial.
 I am using the [Swisscom Application Cloud](https://developer.swisscom.com) as an example.